cryptosteer/User-Notes-Microservices/README.md

 ## Installation

 Clone the files locally.
-Move to the root directory using the console and run this command and wait for the containers to get ready and running.:
+Move to the root directory using the console and run this command and wait for the containers to get ready and running.

 ```console
 foo@bar:~$ docker-compose up --build
 ```

-## Running the application:
+## Running the application

 Please, run the docker containers: